rl33-glitch/work-space/README.md

 [Back to top](https://github.com/rl33-glitch/work-space/blob/main/README.md#work-space)

 ### Acessibility
-I confirmed that the colors and fonts chosen are easy to read and accessible by running manually test lighthouse in [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+I confirmed that the colors and fonts chosen are easy to read and accessible by manually running a  test lighthouse in [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/).
 - Lighthouse
   The site was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)
-    - **Performance** - How the page performs whilst loading.
+    - **Performance** - How the page performs while loading.
     - **Accessibility** - Is the site accessible for all users and how can it be improved.
     - **Best Practices** - Site conforms to industry best practices.
     - **SEO** - Search engine optimisation.
 Is the site optimised for search engine result rankings.

   The **Workspace** results home page are presented below:
   <img width="642" alt="Screenshot 2022-03-13 at 00 02 39" src="https://user-images.githubusercontent.com/67274642/158039618-9fff50b0-b27b-45c9-9c98-8d213cc6aad2.png">
   The test shows that the site is slow to load, mainly due to the images sizes.
-All the images will be need to be compressed before adding to the repository.
+All the images will be need to be compressed before added to the repository.

 [Back to top](https://github.com/rl33-glitch/work-space/blob/main/README.md#work-space)